The Plant Based Treaty is now endorsed by Los Angeles and, in a first for Turkey, the city of Didim.

 The treaty, which is a grassroots initiative, was founded to spotlight the environmental impact of unsustainable food systems.

 Both Los Angeles and Didim signed up following local council votes that agreed to put the climate crisis at the forefront of localized sustainability efforts.
-Their pledges come after 19 other cities and towns globally have also signed up to promote the treaty.
+Now, 19 cities and towns globally have signed up to promote the treaty.

 “We are aware of the seriousness of the climate crisis.
 We believe that the Plant Based Treaty campaign will make a positive contribution towards solutions to this crisis,” Ahmet Deniz Atabay, Didim’s mayor, said in a statement.

 In LA, the endorsement is indicative of a much wider call to action being spearheaded by council member Paul Koretz.
 He first put forward the treaty for consideration in September.

 “As over 2,200 municipalities did with climate emergency declarations, I invite other cities to join us and endorse the Plant Based Treaty,” he commented.